scaleoutsean/awesome-solidfire/README.md

 - VirtualBox iSCSI initiator isn't officially supported but [it appears to work](https://youtu.be/EqxK-mT9Fxw) on both Linux and Windows (VirtualBox (host) iSCSI initiator for Windows seems prone to timeouts and I/O errors; it's better to use Linux or Windows initiators out of guest VMs)
 - VirtualBox on top of OS-provisioned storage works as usual, as do supported VirtualBox guests with direct access to SolidFire iSCSI targets

-#### Kubernetes, Docker and Similar

-- [NetApp Trident](https://github.com/NetApp/trident) - CSI-compatible dynamic volume provisioner for container platforms (Docker, Kubernetes, Red Hat OpenShift, Rancher RKE and others)
-- Red Hat OpenShift Container Platform.
-You can run it two ways: VM-based OCP VMs on vSphere, Red Hat Virtualization or OpenStack, and bare metal-based OCP on RHEL.
-See the official NetApp HCI solutions page for additional details
-- Docker and all [container orchestrators supported](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) by NetApp Trident
-- Rancher on NetApp HCI: See the official NetApp HCI solutions page for additional details.
-I have a personal site with some notes on this solution [here](https://scaleoutsean.github.io/solid-rancher)

 #### Virtual Desktop Infrastructure and End User Computing (VDI & EUC)

 - [VMware EUC/VDI with VMware Horizon View](https://docs.netapp.com/us-en/hci-solutions/nhci_euc_vmware.html)
 - [Citrix Virtual Desktop and Virtual Apps](https://docs.netapp.com/us-en/hci-solutions/citrix_executive_summary.html)
 - [Hybrid Cloud VDI with NetApp Virtual Desktop Service](https://docs.netapp.com/us-en/hci-solutions/hcvdivds_netapp_virtual_desktop_service_overview.html) - works with NetApp Global File Cache (GFC) for SMB

+### Kubernetes and Containers

+- [NetApp Trident](https://github.com/NetApp/trident) - CSI-compatible dynamic volume provisioner for container platforms (Docker, Kubernetes, Red Hat OpenShift, Rancher RKE and others)

+#### Red Hat OpenShift Container Platform

+- You can run it two ways: VM-based OCP VMs on vSphere, Red Hat Virtualization or OpenStack, and bare metal-based OCP on RHEL.
+See the official NetApp HCI solutions page for additional details

+#### Rancher

+- Rancher on NetApp HCI: See the official NetApp HCI solutions page for additional details.
+I have a personal site with notes on this solution [here](https://scaleoutsean.github.io/solid-rancher)

+#### Google Anthos

+- Anthos is supported on vSphere clusters.
+See the official NetApp HCI solutions page for additional details

+#### Docker

+- Docker and other [container orchestrators supported](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) by NetApp Trident
+- Docker Swarm is not supported with SolidFire and Trident

 ### File-sharing (NFS, SMB)